nurdwerks/storymaker/Books/Book 5 - The Silent Void/Chapter 13 - The Doppelgangers.md

 - **Key Event:** Angelica is tempted by a vision of a healthy, living Leo, but chooses to reject the ghost and move forward.

-  - _Character Defining Moment:_ **Angelica Vance** — Demonstrates strength of will by letting go of her brother's memory to focus on survival.
+  - _Character Defining Moment:_ **Angelica Ward** — Demonstrates strength of will by letting go of her brother's memory to focus on survival.
-  - _Key Dialog:_ **Angelica Vance:** "My Leo is dead.
+  - _Key Dialog:_ **Angelica Ward:** "My Leo is dead.
 This is just a shadow.
 Goodbye, Leo."
   - _Key Dialog:_ **Kaelen Night:** "Don't let the ghost eat you."

 _Copy this template for each scene.
 Add or remove scenes and events as needed._